Greg Harris, JD, MBA

 I believe that my MBA, law degree, and public accounting experience give me a unique set of skills that prove extremely valuable to my clients.
 Most of my clients seek a holistic approach to addressing their financial needs, and want to know that their investment plan, their insurance plan, and their estate plan are working cohesively.

 My background lets me help them make that happen.
-I have been recognized by LPL Financial for Outstanding Client Service and LPL Financial has been recognized as America’s Leading Independent Brokerage Firm (1996-2019)*.
-LPL Financial is the fourth largest broker/dealer in the U.S. by number of advisors. *Based on publicly disclosed information as of 3/31/12.I was born and raised in Cleveland and feel lucky to be a part such a vibrant community.
+I have been recognized by LPL Financial for Outstanding Client Service and LPL Financial has been recognized as America’s Leading Independent Brokerage Firm (1996-2021)*.
+LPL Financial is the first largest broker/dealer in the U.S. by number of advisors. *Based on publicly disclosed information as of 3/31/12.I was born and raised in Cleveland and feel lucky to be a part such a vibrant community.
 My wife, Debra, and I enjoy spending time with our son at many of the Cleveland Metropark branches nearby, attending programs at local libraries and taking advantage of family friendly activities at local museums and theatres.In 1994, I received a BA (Bachelor of Arts) from Capital University with a double major in International Business and Political Science.
 In 1998, I received a JD (Juris Doctor) and an MBA (Master of Business Administration) from Case Western Reserve University.
 After two years at a large accounting firm, I developed a passion for working with families and individuals on their investments, insurance, and estate planning.
 I trained to become a financial advisor by passing the General Securities Representative Examination (Series 7), the Uniform Combined State Law Examination (Series 66), as well as the State of Ohio Department of Insurance Examination for Accident & Health, Life, and Variable Annuities, and began my career as a financial advisor in 2000.

 Debra (nee-Feld) Harris